How To Care For Xenia Coral

 Feeding Xenia Coral

 Specific feeding habits are largely unknown.
-They are thought to absorb most of their nutrients through their soft tissue via the photosynthesis in their zooxanthellae.
+They are thought to absorb most of their nutrients through their soft tissue via photosynthesis in their zooxanthellae.
 They will also feed on the dissolved nutrients in your tank and actually seem to thrive in tanks with increased levels of dissolved nutrients (possibly aided by the pulsing of the coral).
-They do not require any additional feeding.
+They do not require any additional feeding which makes Xenia Coral fairly easy to care for.

 Xenia Coral Lighting